sftcd/openssl/esnistuff/design.md

 - ``esni`` allows one to specifiy the HIDDEN service
 - ``esnirr`` allows one to provide the (base64 encoded) TXT RR as per the spec.
+- ``esni_strict`` if set, then the ESNI value is compared to the TLS server cert and an error is returned if they dont match (both for new and stored sessions)

 There is new debugging output showing the ESNI intemediate values if TLS message-level debugging is turned on via ``-msg``